Dan Hicks (archaeologist): Honours

 On 24 January 2008, Hicks was elected a Fellow of the Society of Antiquaries of London (FSA).
 He is also a full Member of the Chartered Institute for Archaeologists (MCIfA).
-In 2017-18 Hicks was Visiting Professor at the Musée du quai Branly – Jacques Chirac.
+In 2017-18 Hicks was visiting professor at the Musée du quai Branly – Jacques Chirac.
 In 2017, Hicks was awarded the Rivers Memorial Medal by the Royal Anthropological Institute.
+Hicks' book The Brutish Museums was the joint winner of the 2021 Elliott P Skinner Book Prize of the Association for Africanist Anthropology, and won the 2022 Best Book in Public History of the National Council on Public History.
+It was also shortlisted for the 2021 Bread and Roses Award.